|

-My thoughts on researching families and localities To me researching families and localities are two ends of a continuum.
+Some thoughts on researching families and localities To me researching families and localities are two ends of a continuum.
 You can either begin by researching a locality but, very soon, you will want to know more about the families that helped create the place that you are investigating.
 Equally, if you begin with families it will be necessary at some point to set the families in a place context.
 I came to family history through local history which explains my particular interest in where families lived, what they did for a living, why some emigrated and some did not, etc. This means that I would normally begin with a local study.
 However because for many of you family history is now paramount, I will begin with families and then move on to localities.
 RESEARCHING FAMILIES 1920s to present-day Tracing your family from the present back to say the 1920s or 30s should be a relatively easy task.
 Family members (particularly the older folk) can supplement the knowledge that you undoubtedly have yourself.
 At this stage drawing up a rough family tree going back as far as you can is a useful exercise and can be added to as various relatives provide further information.
 A visit to local graveyards can be a quick way of checking on the ages of older relatives.
 Civil registers of births, deaths and marriages could be consulted in the General Register Office in Belfast to verify the ages of various people and the maiden names of wives, but at this stage this is rarely necessary until you reach the very early years of the twentieth century.
 When talking to relatives you should also try to establish whether any personal papers, photographs, family bibles, wills, etc. are available within the wider family circle.
 These historical sources can often take you back to much earlier times.
 For example when researching my own family I came across a piece of paper on which my great-great-grandfather had written out the ages and names of all the members of his family in 1879.
 Click here to see a copy of this paper.
 1860 to 1920s To carry the story back to the early years of the twentieth century and the second half of the nineteenth century you will need to consult sources in record repositories such as the Public Record Office of Northern Ireland (PRONI) and the General Register Office of Births, Deaths and Marriages in Belfast or the GROI in Abbey Street, Dublin.
-As I see it, piecing together the history of a family in this period is matching up the three sets of records listed below with evidence from the civil registers of births, deaths and marriages, the church registers of baptisms, burials and marriages along with any family papers that you happen to have.
+I have to say, however, that the recent explosion of online sources means that much family and local history research can be carried out on the Internet.
+Nevertheless, whether your place of research be your laptop or the local library or the record office, as I see it, piecing together the history or story of a family in this period is matching up the three sets of records listed below with evidence from the civil registers of births, deaths and marriages, the church registers of baptisms, burials and marriages along with any family papers that you happen to have.
 The three three sets of records you need to consult are:

 I now have a choice - I can go back from 1860 to say the 1830s or I can go forward towards the 1900s and the present day.
 In most instances I choose the latter.